Northern Valley Regional High School at Old Tappan: Athletics

 The football team won the North I Group III state sectional championships in 1985 and won the North I Group IV title in both 2015 and 2017.
 The team won its first playoff title in 1985 with a 7–0 win against Wayne Valley High School.
 Moved up from Group III for 2015, the team won the North I Group IV title with a 17–0 win against Wayne Hills High School to finish with a 12–0 record, the program's first undefeated season.
 The 2017 football team finished undefeated, with a 12–0 record, capping off the season with a 31–28 win at MetLife Stadium against third-seeded Mount Olive High School in the final game of the North I Group IV state sectional tournament.
-In 2022, the football team won the Group III overall state championship, defeating Delsea Regional High School by a score of 24-14, in the first year the state had true group state champions.
+In 2022, the football team won the Group III overall state championship, defeating Delsea Regional High School by a score of 24–14, in the first year the state had true group state champions.

 The boys' basketball team won the 2006 North I, Group III tournament, defeating West Milford High School by a final score of 56–54.
 The 2010 team won the North I, Group III state sectional championship, defeating Teaneck High School in the tournament final by a final score of 49–47.

-The 2008 baseball team won the North I, Group III sectional title over Montville High School before winning the school's first ever New Jersey Group III state championship with a 16–4 victory over Wall Township.
+The 2008 baseball team won the North I, Group III sectional title over Montville High School before winning the school's first ever New Jersey Group III state championship with a 16–4 victory over Wall High School.
 The team repeated as North I, Group III sectional champions in 2009.
-In 2021, the team won the program's second Bergen County championship with a 9-7 win against defending champion Saint Joseph Regional High School.
+In 2022, the team won the program's second Bergen County championship with a 9–7 win against defending champion Saint Joseph Regional High School.

-The 2009 boys' bowling team won the League championship and North I Group III state sectional title.

 The 2010 wrestling team won the Bergen County Championship, with senior Mike Shannon, at 285 lbs., becoming the school's first county champion in 20 years.

-The boys' track and field team won the 2011 NJSIAA Group III Championship 4 × 400 m relay, and continued to finish 3rd at the NJSIAA State Meet Of Champions.
+The boys' track and field team won the 2011 NJSIAA Group III Championship 4 × 400 m relay, and continued to finish 3rd at the NJSIAA State Meet of Champions.

 The boys' cross country team won the 2011 and 2012 league and county championships, as well as the North 1, Group III state sectional titles.

 The boys track team was the indoor track Group III co-champion in 2015.